giuliavezzani/giuliavezzani_old.github.io/index.md

 # Current position

-I am a **Phd Fellow** @ iCub Facility (Istituto Italiano di Tecnologia) in Bioengineering and Advanced Robotics - curriculum Humanoid and Advanced Robotics - Istituto Italiano di Tecnologia & Universita‘ di Genova, Genova, Italy.
+I am a **Phd Fellow** @ iCub Facility (Istituto Italiano di Tecnologia) in Bioengineering and Advanced Robotics - curriculum **Humanoid and Advanced Robotics** - at the Istituto Italiano di Tecnologia & Universita‘ di Genova, Genova, Italy.
 My research project consists of improving 3D object modeling, localization, grasping and manipulation, by merging **vision and tactile information** for the humanoid robot iCub.